NiekMSoftware/NiekMSoftware/README.md

 ### Languages
 + C# - Novice
-+ C++ - Beginner
++ C++ - Intermediate

 ### Contact
-You would be able to reach out to me via my [portfolio](https://niekmsoftware.github.io/portfolio/) 🕹️
+You would be able to reach out to me via my [portfolio](https://niekmsoftware.github.io/portfolio/). 🕹️

 ### Discord
 Feel free to join my [Discord server](https://discord.gg/rp9ajb3mj6) and say hi from there! 🎮